Difficult Bible Quiz about the Bible Persons.

 -

-This king's cruel wife was partially eaten by dogs after she died.
+Which cruel wife of a king was partially eaten by dogs after she died?

 a.
 Bathsheba.